arvida/blog/articles/2012-10-14-flurry-with-rubymotion-project.md

-title: "Using Flurry with a RubyMotion app"
+title: "Using Flurry analytics with a RubyMotion app"

 ~